ponchofiesta/bffextract-rs/README.md

 ## Limitations

 - Checksum is not verified (archive and content files).
-- Symlinks are unsupported.
-They are not part of the BFF file format, but of the liblpp.a file which is part of a install fileset.
+- Symlinks are unsupported on Windows.
+Character devices, block devices, sockets and fifo are unsupported.
+I don't see a need for them.
 - Bad file format may be ignored in some cases.

 ## Credits